OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ⏱️ **Duration** 20 minutes

+⚠️ Prerequisite: Lab 4.1

+#

-### Examine the Create User with Imported Hashed Password API Endpoint
+## Examine the Create User with Imported Hashed Password API Endpoint

 Okta's Users API has an endpoint that allows us to [create a user with an imported hashed password](https://developer.okta.com/docs/reference/api/users/#create-user-with-imported-hashed-password).